department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.labReport-notes.md

   - schema values but no examples: author, caseNumber, comment, facility
 - KBS has a question outstanding with micro.
 FHIR modeling seems to be from lab perspective, not from EHR.
 FHIR-44631
 - Need to determine what happens with deleted/entered-in-error
+- microbiology, searches out "FinalReport" from the report text, and uses this for hold.
+But does not preserve it

 ### Mapping